jumpinjackie/fdo/Providers/OGR/README.txt

 information.

-The ReadOnly property indicates if the connection should be opened for reading only.
-Set that to TRUE as the provider is currently read only.
+The ReadOnly property indicates if the connection should be opened for read only.
+Set that to TRUE unless you are sure the underlying OGR driver supports write and you are going to use it to do inserts and updates.

 ----------------------------------------------------------
 4. Release Notes

-So far the OGR provider has been tested with:
+So far the OGR provider has been (successfully) tested with:
     * SHP files
     * MapInfo files (.TAB)
     * Oracle Spatial